Multi-cell mMIMO IRS Systems With Impairments and Aging: Phase Optimization and Receiver Design: IRS assisted multi-cell mMIMO system model

-To decode the symbol $x_{jk}$, the $j$th BS combines the received signal using a receiver $\vv_{jk} \in \mathbb{C}^{N\times 1}$ designed using channel estimates.
-The resultant combined signal showing different interference terms, is given in~\eqref{bs_com_signal} on the top this page. \textbf{\underline{BS receiver design:}} The conventional MMSE receiver, referred to as distortion-unaware (DU)-MMSE\cite{bjornson2018hardware}, is attractive due to its interference cancellation capability.
-However, it cannot cancel the distortion caused due to non-ideal hardware and channel aging.
-Motivated by~\cite{bjornson2018hardware}, we now propose a distortion and channel aging-aware (DAA-MMSE) receiver in Proposition~\ref{receiver}, which is proved in Appendix~\ref{DAA_COMBINER}. \begin{Proposition} For a hardware-impaired IRS-aided multi-cell mMIMO system, the DAA-MMSE receiver that mitigates the detrimental effect of imperfect hardware and channel aging is given as $\vv_{jk}^j = (\Bmat_{jk}^j)^{-1}\widetilde{\cv}_{jk}^j$ with $\widetilde{\cv}_{lk}^l = \alpha_{u_{jk}}\vartheta_{jk}[\lambda-n]\sqrt{p_{jk}}\Amat^{j}\gv_{jk}^{j}[\lambda]$. {The value of $\Bmat_{jk}^j$ depends on instantaneous channel estimate $\widehat{\gv}_{jk}^j[\lambda]$, whose value is given in Appendix~\ref{DAA_COMBINER}.} \end{Proposition} \iftoggle{BIG_EQUATION}{ }{}
+The conventional MMSE receiver, referred to as distortion-unaware (DU)-MMSE\cite{bjornson2018hardware}, is attractive due to its interference cancellation capability.
+However, it cannot mitigate the distortion caused due to non-ideal hardware and channel aging.
+Motivated by~\cite{bjornson2018hardware}, we now propose a distortion and aging-aware (DAA-MMSE) receiver in Proposition~\ref{receiver}, which is proved in Appendix~\ref{DAA_COMBINER}. \begin{Proposition} For the considered system, the DAA-MMSE receiver that mitigates the detrimental effect of imperfect hardware and channel aging is given as $\vv_{jk}^j = (\Dmat_{jk}^j)^{-1}\widetilde{\cv}_{jk}^j$ with $\widetilde{\cv}_{lk}^l = \alpha_{u_{jk}}\vartheta_{jk}[\lambda-n]\sqrt{p_{jk}}\Amat^{j}\gv_{jk}^{j}[\lambda]$. {The matrix $\Dmat_{jk}^j$ depends on channel estimate~$\widehat{\gv}_{jk}^j[\lambda]$, and is given in Appendix~\ref{DAA_COMBINER}.} \end{Proposition} \iftoggle{BIG_EQUATION}{ }{}